 5. In a voting held by Louisiana’s state bond commission, Bank of America and Citigroup C have been voted down from participating as underwriters of $600 million worth bonds sale to finance interstate projects.
 The commission led by Chairman and State Treasurer John M. Schroder, voted seven to six to ban two of the major Wall Street biggies due to the “restrictive gun policies” that both the banks had adopted earlier this year.
 (Read more: BofA, Citi Witness Ban From Louisiana Deal Over Gun Policies)

 Here is how the seven major stocks performed:

-In the last five trading sessions, Citigroup and JPMorgan JPM were the major gainers, with the banks’ shares gaining 5.1% and 3.9%, respectively.
-Additionally, shares of PNC Financial rallied 3.6%.
+Over the last five trading sessions, Citigroup and U.S. Bancorp USB were the major gainers, with their shares rallying 1.6% and 1%, respectively.
+However, shares of PNC Financial PNC declined 0.9%.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 JPMorgan Chase & Co.
 (JPM) : Free Stock Analysis Report